vtexdocs/help-center-content/docs/tutorials/en/is-it-possible-to-use-the-vtex-admin-search-report.md

 ---
-title: Is it possible to use the VTEX Admin search report?
+title: 'Is it possible to use the VTEX Admin search report?'
 id: 2LNfAq56ta6omUiW4A4Eoc
 status: DRAFT
 createdAt: 2018-06-19T15:12:20.765Z